Sway logo

 Share This Post

 Methane Mitigation Systems include a series of redundant design approaches.
 To prevent the migration of gas vapors into the interior space of a structure.
 One of the main components of Methane Vapor Systems is the Methane Gas Vapor Barrier.
-This Methane Membrane installs below the foundation of a system and acts as a seal for the concrete slab.
+This Methane Membrane is installed below the foundation of a system and acts as a seal for the concrete slab, which requires a Vapor Mitigation Contractor.

 Why can’t my concrete slab prevent methane vapor migration?